 Target Users

-| Parents with infants | Tiny, gradual feeding & nap adjustments |
+| Parents with infants (0 to 12 months) | Feeding and nap disruptions cascade into nighttime wake-ups | Tiny, gradual feeding and nap adjustments (10 to 20 min/day) with caregiver-friendly reminders |

-| Parents with older kids | Clear light and meal schedules |
+| Parents with older children (4 to 12 years) | Difficulty falling asleep at the right time in new time zones | Clear light exposure and meal timing schedules |

-| Adults traveling solo | Fast, efficient optimization |
+| Adults traveling solo | Lost productivity during the first days after arrival | Fast, efficient circadian optimization with minimal friction |

-| Caregivers traveling with multiple children | Multi-profile planning |
+| Caregivers with multiple children | Coordinating different age groups with conflicting schedules | Multi-profile planning that generates a unified family calendar |

 Inputs the App Collects